Infinite dimensional sequential compactness: Sequential compactness based on barriers: Barriers and fronts

 Let now $b\in\cB|N$.
 It follows from the choice of $N$ that there is an $n\in\omega$ such that $b\in S_a(n)$.
 By $\phi_a(n,b)$ we know that $0=\rho_\cB(b)\geq\rho_\cC(f[b])$.
 Necessarily $\rho_\cC(f[b])\in\{0,-1\}$, but either case we can conclude that there is $c\in\cC$ such that $c\sqsubseteq f[b]$.
 This finishes the proof. \end{proof}

-The previous lemma is new and it is the last piece of theory about barriers that we need in order to prove that the generalized version of $n$-sequentially compact spaces using barriers, depends only on the rank of the associated barrier.
-In the case that $\cB$ has rank $\w$, we can drop the assumption that the barrier is uniform.
+The previous lemma is new and it is the last piece of the theory of barriers that we need in order to prove that the general notion of barrier sequential compactness extending $n$-sequentially compact spaces, depends only on the rank of the associated uniform barrier.
+In the case that $\cB$ has rank $\w$, we can drop the requirement that the barrier is uniform.

-\begin{coro} Let $\cB$ and $\cC$ be barriers on $\w$ such that $\rho(\cC)\leq\rho(\cB)=\w$, then $\cB\rightrightarrows\cC$. \end{coro}
+\begin{coro} Let $\cB$ and $\cC$ be barriers on $\w$ such that $\rho(\cC)\leq\rho(\cB)=\w$, then $\cC\preceq\cB$. \end{coro}

-\begin{proof} By the fact that the double arrow relation is transitive and the previous Proposition, it suffices to show that $\cB\rightrightarrows\cS$ where $\cS$ is the Schreier barrier.
+\begin{proof} By the fact that the preorder $\preceq$ is transitive and the previous Proposition, it suffices to show that $\cS\preceq\cB$ where $\cS$ is the Schreier barrier.

 Since $\cB$ has rank $\w$, it follows from Lemma \ref{homogeneityofbarriers} that for every $i\in\w$, we can find $m_i$ such that $\rho_\cB(m)\geq i+1$ for every $m\geq m_i$.
 Let $f\in\w^\w$ be given by $f(n)=i$ if and only if $n\in[m_i,m_{i+1})$ (and we define $f\rest m_0$ arbitrarily).
-We claim that $f$ witnesses that $\cB\rightrightarrows\cS$.
+We claim that $f$ witnesses that $\cS\preceq\cB$.

 Indeed, given $M\in[\w]^\w$, we can find $N_0\in[M]^\w$ such that $N_0\cap[0,m_0)=\emptyset$ and $|N_0\cap[m_i,m_{i+1})|\leq 1$ for every $i\in\w$.
 Let $n_0=\min(N_0)$ and for every $i\in\w$ define $n_{i+1}$ as follows: for each $j<i+1$ we can apply Corollary \ref{uniquenessoffiniterankbarriers} and find $k_j$ such that $\cB[n_j]=[\w\setminus k_j]^r$ for some $r\geq l$ where $l$ is the unique natural number such that $n_j\in[m_l,m_{l+1})$, pick $n_{i+1}>k_j$ for every $j<i+1$.
 Thus $N=\{n_i:i\in\w\}\in[M]^\w$.